jbell22j/hangman/README.md

 Outside of the `Hangman` class is the method `play_hangman_game` is used to play the hangman game for a particular instance, checks if a user has lost, won or needs to continue playing.
 ```
     def play_hangman_game(self):
-        '''
-        This function is to play the hangman game for a particular instance, checks if a user has lost, won or needs to continue playing.

         print("-------------------\nWELCOME TO HANGMAN\n-------------------")
         print(f"Here is the word you need to guess:\n{self.chosen_word_guessed}\n-------------------")